Sign In / Sign Out

 Well Devil Ambassadors (WDAs): peer educators living in the residential colleges who are trained to provide information, education and support to ASU students living on campus.

-The Red Watch Band Program: provides training to equip students with the knowledge, awareness and skills to prevent alcohol poisoning and promote a culture of kindness, responsibility, compassion and respect.
+The Red Watch Band Program: provides training to equip students with the knowledge, awareness and skills to prevent alcohol poisoning and promote a culture of kindness, responsibility, compassion and respect.contact email@example.com to find out the next Red Watch Band Training

-Sexual Wellness Ambassadors Training (SWAT): Sexual Wellness Ambassadors envision a sexually healthy ASU community, free of sexual violence.
-Members of the SWAT team are equipped with materials to serve as a resource to their peers.
+Sexual Wellness Training: Sexual wellness trainings provide participants with information to help envision a sexually healthy ASU community, free from sexual violence.
 Email firstname.lastname@example.org for more information.

 StepUp!
 Be a Leader, Make a Difference: educates students to be active participants in helping others to reduce risk and prevent harm.
 Attend this training to learn how to step up when others are in need or become a Set Up trainer.